 I haven’t owned a computer in ages but used ThinkPads (followed Luke Smith).
 Now I use old Google Pixel models, flashing LineageOS & Magisk.
 They’re easy to flash ROMs on & list for cheap on eBay—around $50.
 Personally, I use a Pixel 2.
 Use a good case & screen protector.
 Wrapping the phone in tinfoil—at least three layers—blocks most radio signals.
-Put it in a ziplock bag t keep moisture out (e.g. when under water).
+Put it in a zip-lock bag to keep moisture out (e.g. when under water).

 Old ThinkPads don’t have Intel’s Management Engine, or if present, can be flashed over with Libreboot.
 On mobile phones, the SIM card is an analogous backdoor, so avoid using one.
 Use a burner instead.
 But Pixels isolate the baseband by which the SIM accesses the rest of the hardware, although I’m unsure which models began to do so.
 Keep the device set to airplane mode.

 General advice: Block mic & camera when not being used.
-Do the same for mobile data, Wi-Fi,
+Do the

-letters/numbers (more is better).
-Don’t use a pattern lock.
-Disable all non-4G/LGE
+8-12 letters/numbers (more is better).
+Don’t use a pattern

-connections (2G, 3G, & 5G): dial *#*#4636#*#*, then select 4G/LGE only for network.
+*#*#4636#*#*, then select 4G/LGE only for network.

 To disable the rotation pop-up, run via ADB or as root: